-We have an advisory business group, comprising Judge Kameel Khan (founder of ReMake), James Timpson, Rowen Bainbridge from Spencer Stewart, Andrew Leslau, Tim Levy from Cocoon Wealth, Band of Brothers and Bernadette Ross-Smith (COO).
+We have an advisory business group, comprising Judge Kameel Khan (founder of ReMake), Rowen Bainbridge from Spencer Stewart, Andrew Leslau, Tim Levy from Cocoon Wealth, Harold Gittleman, Bernadette Ross-Smith (COO) and Harry Hammond.

 We also work with external businesses – particularly the aspects of motivation and business ideas.
 In 2018, we spent three sessions visiting M&C Saatchi, The Magic Garden Pub, and Clink Restaurant at Brixton Prison.
 We visited the following in 2019: Brixton Prison again, Saatchi, Warner Music, Pecan Charity, Brigade Restaurant and Pret.